pm67nz/hpc_training/lessons/01-setup.md

 git clone https://github.com/murraycadzow/hpc_training
 ```

-And navigate into the directory that was created
+And navigate into the directory that was created, directly to where our SLURM scripts are

 ```
-cd hpc_training
+cd hpc_training/code/SLURM
 ```